rmpaltanwale/Sessions_of_Congress-1987-2025-/README.md

 the history of the U.S. Congress from 1987 to the present.
 The structure was designed to ensure intuitive navigation and logical progression through the content.

-- Index: Gives the list of US Congressional sessions from 1987 till 2025, and the link to each webpage representing each session
+### Index: Gives the list of US Congressional sessions from 1987 till 2025, and the link to each webpage representing each ### session.

-- Timeline Pages: Present key legislative sessions and major political developments across multiple decades.

-- Leadership and Committees Pages: Highlight important congressional leaders, committee changes, and policy focuses.

-- Legislation Pages: Summarize significant bills, reforms, and acts passed during the covered period.

-- Media and Public Opinion Page: Explores how media coverage and public sentiment have evolved with Congress.

-- References Page: Lists credible academic, government, and media sources used in research.

-Each page is linked through a consistent navigation bar and footer section, maintaining uniformity and accessibility throughout the site.
-The layout employs reusable CSS components for typography, color scheme, and spacing to ensure a cohesive user experience.